-The best usage of waters assigned this classification includes fishing, the propagation of fish, aquatic life, and wildlife, and any other usage except swimming and water-contact sports or as a source of water supply for drinking or food-processing purposes.
-Waterbodies assigned the F&W classification are suitable for fish, aquatic life and wildlife propagation.
+The best usage of waters assigned this classification includes fishing, the propagation of fish, aquatic life, wildlife, and any other usage except swimming and water-contact sports or as a source of water supply for drinking or food-processing purposes.
+Waterbodies assigned the F&W classification are suitable for fish, aquatic life, and wildlife propagation.
 The quality of salt and estuarine waters to which this classification is assigned will also be suitable for the propagation of shrimp and crabs.
-In addition, it is recognized that these waters may be used for incidental water contact and recreation during June through September, except in the vicinity of wastewater discharges or other conditions beyond the control of the ADPH.
-Under proper sanitary supervision by the controlling health authorities, these waters will meet accepted standards of water quality for outdoor swimming places and will be considered satisfactory for swimming and other whole body water-contact sports during the months of June through September.
+In addition, it is recognized that these waters may be used for incidental water contact and recreation during May through October, except in the vicinity of wastewater discharges or other conditions beyond the control of the ADPH.
+Under proper sanitary supervision by the controlling health authorities, these waters will meet accepted standards of water quality for outdoor swimming places and will be considered satisfactory for swimming and other whole body water-contact sports during the months of May through October.

-4.5.1 Minimum Data Requirement for F&W Waters
+4.5.1 Minimum Data Requirements for F&W Waters

-For waters with the F&W classification the available data must have been collected consistent with the following standard operating procedures (SOP) manuals listed in Table 1.
+For waters with the F&W classification the available data must have been collected consistent with the following standard operating procedures manuals listed in Table 1.

 In addition, the data must have been collected within the last six years.
-The six-year timeframe would capture all data collected by ADEM during one complete rotation of the five-year monitoring schedule currently used by the Department.
-Failure to satisfy both of these conditions places the waterbody in Category 2.
-If these two conditions are met, the determination of the minimum data requirement is dependent upon the waterbody type.
+Failure to satisfy this condition places the waterbody in Category 2.
+If this condition is met, the determination of the minimum data requirements is dependent upon the waterbody type.
 Waterbody types include wadeable rivers and streams, non-wadeable rivers and streams, reservoirs and reservoir embayments, and estuary and coastal waters.
-Failure to meet the minimum data requirement will place the waterbody in Category 2.
-The following list and Figure 10 describe the minimum data requirement for assessing waters classified as F&W.
+Failure to meet the minimum data requirements will place the waterbody in Category 2.
+The following list and Figure 10 describe the minimum data requirements for assessing waters classified as F&W.